-- any distributive share of additions received from partnerships, S corporations, trusts, and estates as reported on Schedules K-1-P and K-1-T. Complete the Partnership and S Corporation Worksheet on Page 8 to figure the amount to include. - withdrawals made from a Medical Care Savings Account that was established in connection with non-Illinois employment. - any Lloyds plan of operations loss if reported on your behalf on Form IL-1023-C, Composite Income and Replacement Tax Return, and included in your adjusted gross income. - any nonbusiness amount you reported on Form IL-4562, Special Depreciation, that resulted from non-Illinois property. - any business amounts you reported on Form IL-4562 and the addition for Student-Assistance Contribution Credit claimed on Schedule 1299-C, Income Tax Subtractions and Credits.
-If the amount was incurred in a business conducted - entirely within Illinois, write zero.
+- any distributive share of additions received from partnerships, S corporations, trusts, and estates as reported on Schedules K-1-P and K-1-T. Complete the Partnership and S Corporation Worksheet on Page 8 to figure the amount to include. - any Lloyds plan of operations loss if reported on your behalf on Form IL-1023-C, Composite Income and Replacement Tax Return, and included in your adjusted gross income. - any nonbusiness amount you reported on Form IL-4562, Special Depreciation, that resulted from non-Illinois property.

-- entirely outside Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of these amounts, and include the amount from Line 5 of the worksheet. - business expense recapture if you reported income from an asset or activity as business income in prior years and reported any income from that asset or activity as nonbusiness income on your Schedule NR for this year.
+- any business amounts you reported on Form IL-4562 and the addition for Student-Assistance Contribution Credit claimed on Schedule 1299-C, Income Tax Subtractions and Credits.
+If the amount was incurred in a business conducted - entirely within Illinois, write zero. - entirely outside Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of these amounts, and include the amount from Line 5 of the worksheet. - business expense recapture if you reported income from an asset or activity as business income in prior years and reported any income from that asset or activity as nonbusiness income on your Schedule NR for this year.
 Write the amount of business expense recapture included in Column A multiplied by the greater of - the decimal on Line 2 of the IAF Worksheet on Page 8, or - the decimal on Line 2 of the IAF Worksheet for this year plus the IAF decimals for your two most recent years, divided by 3.
 If you filed Schedule NR for only one prior year, add the IAF decimal from that year's Schedule NR and the IAF decimal from this year's Schedule NR, and divide by 2. - recapture of deductions for contributions to Illinois college savings plans transferred to an out-of-state plan.